terrymight/old-terrymight.github.io/content/blog/upload-files-to-github-using-bash.md

 git push origin main
 ```

-After you have added the code the script you are almost done at this stage.
+After you have added the code to the script you are almost done at this stage.

 On you terminal type this